Princeton-LSI-ResearchComputing/tracebase/INSTALL.md

 **WARNING: DO NOT apply this development setting on a production site or any site accessible to the public, as it is a** **security risk.**

-In addition to the above steps, if a development server is desired using apache/nginx, `DJANGO_SETTINGS_MODULE` must be set as a system environment variable with the value `TraceBase.settings.dev`.
-NOTE: This only works if all virtual hosts on that machine use this same setting.
-Also, using `SetEnv` in the virtual host settings will not work.
-This is how we set the environment variable for apache at Princeton:
+In addition to the above steps, if a development server is desired using Apache, `DJANGO_SETTINGS_MODULE` must be set as a system environment variable with the value `TraceBase.settings.dev`.

-    vi /lib/systemd/system/httpd.service
+> **Note:** This configuration affects the entire Apache service, so it is only appropriate if all virtual hosts hosted
+> by that Apache instance should use the development settings.

+Create a `systemd` override for the Apache service:

+    sudo systemctl edit httpd

-Change/add this setting to the file:
+Add the following to the override file:

     [Service]
     Environment="DJANGO_SETTINGS_MODULE=TraceBase.settings.dev"

-Then restart apache.
+Then reload the `systemd` configuration and restart Apache:

+    sudo systemctl daemon-reload
+    sudo systemctl restart httpd

-Doing this provides access to the Django Debug Toolbar and a few debug messages (notably in the advanced search).
+This configuration enables the Django Debug Toolbar and additional debugging output (notably in the Advanced Search).

-NOTE: There is no need to set `DJANGO_SETTINGS_MODULE` on any production server.
-It's default is `TraceBase.settings.prod`.
+Note: There is no need to set `DJANGO_SETTINGS_MODULE` on a production server.
+The default is `TraceBase.settings.prod`.

 ## Authorization and Security